A Message from Caroline

-As a practicing oncology nurse for over 12 years, I have had the honor of caring for patients at the most intimate times in their lives, serving as a witness to profound physical, mental, and spiritual human suffering, resilience, and courage.
+As a practicing oncology nurse for almost 15 years, I have had the honor of caring for patients at the most intimate times in their lives, serving as a witness to profound physical, mental, and spiritual human suffering, resilience, and courage.
 In addition, I have seen and experienced many changes and challenges throughout healthcare and the nursing profession.
 Throughout this journey, I have learned many lessons on loss, grief, the healing aspects of unconditional love, the importance of community, and the vital necessity of self-care through joy replenishment and restorative practices.

 It was over 10 years ago in Central Park in New York City where I came to love hoop dancing.
 There was a sweet and joyful man with over a dozen hula hoops.
 He was playing the bongos, singing “The Hula Hoop” song, while tourist would pick up the hula hoops and step into the art of hoop dancing.
 I remember feeling a profound sense of joyful emotion in my body and in my heart while witnessing so much joy erupting from the tourists as they attempted to keep the hula hoop spinning on their bodies.
 It was then, that I began my own daily embodied movement meditation practice of hoop dancing.
 Throughout my hoop dance practice, I have come to learn the healing power body play has on balancing my mind, my body, and my spirit.
 I began to notice that practicing this form of body play allowed me to explore and experience a sense of joy, which became a vital self-care practice in my own journey of preventing compassion fatigue and burnout throughout my nursing career.
 I learned that hoop dancing was a safe place for me to release stagnant or frenetic stuck energy within my nervous system while also facilitating my own self-exploration and self-discovery of my own unique rhythmic expression, my own unique dance.
 My hoop dancing practice has served as a powerful self-care tool for the balance of the mind, body, and spirit, allowing me to provide a more healing and grounded presence for my students and my patients, as I guide and care for them throughout their journey.